Author: Sean Whalen

 I confess I don’t know Sean Whalen from Adam.
 I initially discovered him via a viral video he made telling people who didn’t like him or his approach to, “F*ck off.”
 Intrigued at his claims of wild success in real estate flipping in the early 2000’s, I decided, as a student of success, to do a little research.

 Aside from self-reported success via social media, podcasts and his personal website, it’s hard to find much about him.
-I can’t find any real estate titan in the 1990s and 2000s named Sean Whalen, but I digress.
-Either he was wildly successful very, very quietly, or we’re just watching a guy reinvent himself and create a brand in real-time (and damn near everyone is doing that these days).
+I can’t find any real estate titan in the 1990s and 2000s named Sean Whalen, and anyone who really had a very successful career would have a lot of third-party mentions in media, but I digress.
+I did find that he was an unsuccessful candidate for political office in Utah in 2017.
+Either Whalen was wildly successful very, very quietly, or we’re just watching a guy reinvent himself and create a brand in real-time (and damn near everyone is doing that these days).

 That said, his self-published book, available on Amazon, was an amazingly low-priced $3.59 in paperback, so I picked up a copy.